MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/overview-of-search.md

 | _text                       | No                   | No                        | No                              |             |
 | _content                    | No                   | No                        | No                              |             |

-### Resource specific parameters
+### Resource-specific parameters

-With the Azure API for FHIR, we support almost all [resource specific search parameters](https://www.hl7.org/fhir/searchparameter-registry.html) defined by the FHIR specification.
+With the Azure API for FHIR, we support almost all [resource-specific search parameters](https://www.hl7.org/fhir/searchparameter-registry.html) defined by the FHIR specification.
 The only search parameters we don’t support are available in the links below:

 * [STU3 Unsupported Search Parameters](https://github.com/microsoft/fhir-server/blob/main/src/Microsoft.Health.Fhir.Core/Data/Stu3/unsupported-search-parameters.json)